 We have been engaged in identifying and developing drug products since March 2003, which has required, and will continue to require, significant research and development expenditures.
-The continued commercialization of HETLIOZ® and Fanapt® will also require substantial additional expenditures.
+The continued commercialization of HETLIOZ®, Fanapt® and PONVORY® will also require substantial additional expenditures.

-As of December 31, 2022, we had an accumulated deficit of \$157.9 million and we cannot estimate with precision the extent of our future income or loss.
-We may not succeed in maintaining or gaining additional market acceptance of HETLIOZ® and Fanapt® in the U.S. and we may not succeed in commercializing HETLIOZ® or Fanapt® outside of the U.S. We may be unable to fully develop, obtain regulatory approval for, commercialize, manufacture, market, sell and derive revenue from our products in the timeframes we project, if at all, and our inability to do so would materially and adversely impact the market price of our common stock and our ability to raise capital and continue operations.
+As of December 31, 2023, we had an accumulated deficit of \$155.4 million and we cannot estimate with precision the extent of our future income or loss.
+We may not succeed in maintaining or gaining additional market acceptance of HETLIOZ®, Fanapt® and PONVORY® in the U.S. and we may not succeed in commercializing HETLIOZ® or Fanapt® outside of the U.S or PONVORY® in Canada.
+We may be unable to fully develop, obtain regulatory approval for, commercialize, manufacture, market, sell and derive revenue from our products in the timeframes we project, if at all, and our inability to do so would materially and adversely impact the market price of our common stock and our ability to raise capital and continue operations.

-There can be no assurance that we will achieve sustained profitability, which depends on many factors, including but not limited to, our ability to obtain regulatory approval for our products and achieve success in commercializing them in the U.S., Europe and our other target jurisdictions, as well as other factors described in this Annual Report.
+There can be no assurance that we will achieve sustained profitability, which depends on many factors, including but not limited to, our ability to obtain regulatory approval for our products and achieve success in commercializing them in the U.S., Europe, Canada and our other target jurisdictions, as well as other factors described in this Annual Report.